toughcrust/eat-your-shit/08_incarnations-incantations.md

 I'd like to age in something like a badass transsexual grandpa eventually.
 You know, **no shit, low appetite,
 big laugh, bigmouth, looking after of the offspring**.
 Having been satisfied an all levels, I now take pleasure in nurturing lifes, Life, what may live ...

-One of the best feeling ever is to empower your weaknesses: Expose them to others with the strength of the fighter. **Be the puppet of your most intimate desires** and enjoy one of the most incredible thing ever:

-* people will tell you're crazy and make you feel like a marginal or a romantic at best
-* but that's actually when you'll truly connect with them

-**In other words, live in the world you dream to live in.
-Be the explorer of your intimate unknown, the mercenary of your very fundamental excitement**

 Vous vous ennuyez, les gens!
 L’actif en vous, le vif, a perdu ses adversaires, se morfond, n’a, pour ses conquêtes, plus d’espace, plus de front où aller tremper le métal de ses os !
 Plus de quoi s’user, épuiser ses forces, hein?
 Ah si : dans les petits plaisirs : les capsules, les stimulations artificielles, la virtue, le jeu, les images… **Les gens ne sont pas morbides : ils veulent juste de l’intensité**

-je kiffe découvrir des plaisirs, des vérités insoupçonnées et pourtant tellement bons quand on les vit

 **désintéressement passioné ! globalement les oxymores ça marche bien**. ça capture le besoin de mouvement. \(FAIRE une blague avec oxy-moron\)